ADHD Multimodal treatment | Melbourne | Zoom

 - Diet & Nutrition if needed

 Non-stimulant medications, offer an alternative for those who cannot tolerate stimulants or for whom stimulants are ineffective.
-These agents can be helpful for individuals with coexisting conditions like tics, anxiety, or a history of substance misuse, where stimulants may not be suitable (CNS Spectrums; Psychiatry (Edgmont)).
+These agents can be helpful for individuals with coexisting conditions like tics, anxiety, or a history of substance misuse, where stimulants may not be suitable (CNS Spectrums; Psychiatry (Edgmont);Australian ADHD clinical guidelines).

 As recommended in the guidelines, all treatments come with risks and benefits, and individual results may vary.
-Please consult a medical professional for advice tailored to your circumstances.
+Please consult a licenced professional for advice tailored to your circumstances.

 ”Medication decisions are made by a paediatrician or psychiatrist.
 The following information is provided for general understanding only.
 Psychologists at this clinic focus on the non-pharmacological components of treatment listed below."